ExitoLab/tradeling_challenge/README.md

 4. Setup Traefik load balancer using helm
 5. Setup Montoring on kubernetes using grafana, prometheus, alert manager using helm
 6. Ensure there is an s3 buckets to keep all terraform state files
-7. Screenshot can be found in
+7. Screenshot can be found in https://github.com/ExitoLab/tradeling_challenge/tree/master/tradeling_challenge_screenshots
-8. Link to readme file on k8 cluster
+8. Link to readme file on k8 cluster https://github.com/ExitoLab/tradeling_challenge/tree/master/03-kubespray
-9. Link to readme file on nodejs app
+9. Link to readme file on nodejs app  https://github.com/ExitoLab/tradeling_challenge/tree/master/app
-10. Link to the screenshot
-4.

 I was unable to automate some of the helm deployment but i kept the scripts in the 06-scripts folder.
 Due to time constraint, i ran the helm deployments manually they were all successful.